Kärcher Hard floor cleaner FC 8 Smart Signature Line

 Hard floor cleaner FC 8 Smart Signature Line

-Enjoy freshly mopped floors without having to vacuum first with the FC 8 Signature Line floor cleaner.
-Our top of the range model includes LED lights, an LCD display and connection to the Kärcher app for an enhanced cleaning experience.
+Freshly mopped floors without having to vacuum first: the FC 8 Smart Signature Line floor cleaner incl.
+LEDs makes it possible.
+With attractive LCD display and app connection.

-Only our most innovative and powerful products bear the original signature of technology pioneer and company founder Alfred Kärcher making it instantly recognisable as the best device in its category.
+Only our most innovative and powerful products bear the original signature of technology pioneer and company founder Alfred Kärcher as a special design element, such as the FC 8 Smart Signature Line, making it instantly recognisable as the best device in its category.
+The battery-powered floor cleaner gives your floor a real WOW factor – and in half the usual time.** Thanks to 4-roller-technology, it removes all types of dry and wet everyday dirt without vacuuming beforehand.
+LED lights in the cleaning head leave no speck of dust undetected, and special filters ensure good hair pick-up.
 Our top model has an attractive LCD display and app connection providing smart support for your cleaning tasks.
-The app connection provides simple step-by-step instructions on the display which informs the user all they need to know about the device.
-A variety of cleaning modes, optimised for different floor types, can be transmitted to the device and selected on the display.
-Individual adjustments can also be made to the water quantity and roller speed.
-The battery-powered floor cleaner gives your floor a real WOW factor – and dries in half the usual time.
-Thanks to 4-roller-technology, all types of dry and wet dirt are removed without needing to vacuum beforehand.
-LED lights in the cleaning head leave no speck of dust undetected, and special filters ensure all debris is collected.
+Simple step-by-step instructions on the display quickly tell you everything you need to know about your device.
+A variety of cleaning modes, optimised for different floor types, can be transmitted to the device via the app and selected on the display.
+Individual adjustments can also be made to the water quantity and roller speed via the app.

 Features and benefits